Angel Cake Strawberry Shortcake in Cups

 Helpful Tips

-- I like to top these with white chocolate shavings.
-Use a vegetable peeler to scrape across a bar of chocolate and get the shavings.
+- To top these with white chocolate shavings, use a vegetable peeler to scrape across the edge of a bar of chocolate.

 - This recipe is made for individual servings, but you can easily make one large trifle using a larger bowl.

-- You can add a little strawberry ice cream syrup topping, in a pinch, if you don’t have time to macerate the strawberries.
+- No time to macerate the strawberries?
+You can add a little strawberry ice cream topping along with the cut strawberries.

 You need 12 mini dessert cups that hold 4 to 6 ounces each.
 I used these 5-ounce jars that are actually upcycled from a brand of yogurt.
 Small 4-ounce mason jars also work great for layered trifles.